Nolan Jones Player Props: Rockies vs. Astros

 Nolan Jones At The Plate

-- Jones is hitting .288 with eight doubles, seven home runs and 16 walks.
+- Jones is batting .279 with eight doubles, seven home runs and 16 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.